telavivmakers/geek_code/README.md

 LIFESTYLE
 ======

-Geeks, unlike the lower lifeforms known as nerds, have lives.
-They have things to do that are in the outside world.
-Of course, this is usually done with other geeks, but that's not the point.
-The point is, that geeks are not necessarily the outcasts society often believes they are.
-The fact is that society isn't cool enough to be included in our activities.
+Geeks, in contrast to nerds, lead a balanced life.
+They engage in activities that take them beyond the confines of their homes.
+While they often partake in these activities with fellow geeks, it is important to note that they are not the social pariahs that society deems them to be.
+The reality is that society is not up to par with our interests and cannot keep up with our pursuits.

 MBTI / PERSONALITY
 ------

-Most geeks have at one time or another taken a Myers & Briggs Type Indicator test.
-If you want to, include your letters in the code here.
+Many individuals who identify as geeks have likely taken the Myers & Briggs Type Indicator assessment at some point.
+If you feel inclined to do so, please feel free to share the results of your assessment with us by providing your corresponding letter code.

 R = Residence